valensupport/valensupport.github.io/pages/web_services.md

 curl –u \[username\]:\[password\] -X POST -d @valid-request.xml -H 'Content-Type: application/xml' https://insureright.valen.com/solutions/<customer>/insureright/scoring

 All of the URL's referenced in this document can take the optional parameter of solutionVersion.
-If you are testing a future dated Release, it is a best practive to authenticate with a test user so any scores created are not considered production scores.
+If you are testing a future dated release, it is a best practive to authenticate with a test user so any scores created are not considered production scores.

-Your Valen customer engagement manager will provide the version to use, as well as inform you of the date a future dated Release will become active for all of your users.
+Your Valen customer engagement manager will provide the version to use, as well as inform you of the date a future dated release will become active for all of your users.

 ### Appendix G - Disclaimers